Codecademy/docs/content/lua/concepts/tables/terms/freeze/freeze.md

 The `.freeze()` function attempts to freeze a specified non-frozen table named `f`.
 The function will fail if `f` is not a table or is already frozen.
  Return the expected table `f`.
- This function helps to easily identify immutable functions for correctness purpose.
+ This function helps to easily identify immutable functions.

 ## Example